Xiaoxin Wang Beardsley

 Fax: 618 | 453-5626

-Xiaoxin Wang Beardsley, Interim Chair of Finance and Hamilton Family Faculty Fellow, joined SIU in 2003.
+Xiaoxin Wang Beardsley, Interim Chair of Finance, Interim Chair of Marketing, and Hamilton Family Faculty Fellow, joined SIU in 2003.
 She teaches Portfolio Theory and Management (FIN 433) and International Finance (FIN 464/BA582).

 Beardsley said she chose to pursue a career in higher education for several reasons, “I love teaching and enjoy doing research in the ever changing financial markets.
 I learn a lot from interacting with my students through teaching the classes and advising the Saluki Student Investment Fund and the Graduate Student Investment Fund previously.
 I love to see how research in the financial markets enhances people’s understanding on investment, helps them to develop a successful career path and secure personal financial freedom.”
 She especially enjoys SIU because of her esteemed colleagues in the College of Business.

 A native of northeastern China, Beardsley was born and raised in the city of Anshan in Liaoning Province.
-She earned a bachelor’s degree in Finance from Tsinghua University in Beijing in 1997 and a doctorate in Finance from the Pennsylvania State University in 2003.
+She earned a BS in Finance from Tsinghua University in Beijing, a MA in Economics from the University of Nebraska - Lincoln and a PhD in Finance from the Pennsylvania State University.

 - Market microstructure and the implication of market microstructure on asset pricing and investment

 - Electronic Communication Networks (ECN)

 - Short selling